First, Do No Harm: AI Supervisor Scaffolds Novice Growth in Counselor Education: Experiments Analysis

-To validate the effectiveness of the automated evaluation, we compares it with manual evaluation results.
-Specifically, two psychology experts re-conducted pairwise scoring on the samples.
-As shown in Figure \ref{fig:xiaotiqin}, the results indicate a high overall consistency between the manual evaluation and automated evaluation.
-These results confirm that our approach effectively transforms the LLM from a generic generator into a specialized supervisory tool.
+To validate the reliability of these automatic preference results, we further compare them with manual expert evaluation.
+Two psychology experts re-conducted pairwise scoring on the same samples, and Figure~\ref{fig:xiaotiqin} shows high consistency between the automatic and manual evaluations.
+This suggests that the improvements observed above are not artifacts of the reward model, but remain visible under human professional judgment.